gansel51/bar/README.md

 ## Overview

-The Drunk Griffin is designed to provide a digital menu for visits to Griffin's Apartment.
+The Tipsy Griffin is designed to provide a digital menu for visits to Griffin's Apartment.

 ## Features